menu

 Of important note, Fort Drum is also a town of artists.
 Fort Drum has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Fort Drum’s character.

-The per capita income in Fort Drum in 2022 was $21,970, which is low income relative to New York and the nation.
-This equates to an annual income of $87,880 for a family of four.
+The per capita income in Fort Drum in 2022 was $26,230, which is low income relative to New York, and lower middle income relative to the rest of the US.
+This equates to an annual income of $104,920 for a family of four.
 However, Fort Drum contains both very wealthy and poor people as well.

 The most common language spoken in Fort Drum is English.
 Other important languages spoken here include Spanish and French.